MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 ---
-title: Migrating a dev/test environment to Microsoft Azure using Azure DevTest Labs scenario
+title: Migrate a dev/test environment to Azure DevTest Labs
-description: Learn how Contoso moves their on-premises DevTest to Azure using Azure DevTest Labs.
+description: Learn how Contoso moves their on-premises DevTest to Azure by using Azure DevTest Labs.
 author: deltadan
 ms.author: abuck
 ms.date: 07/1/2020